 Tips for swallowing tablets:

 Many people instinctively tilt their head backwards when swallowing a tablet but this may actually make it harder to swallow as it narrows the pipe connecting your mouth to your stomach.
 Instead, putting your head down when swallowing will help to make the pipe wider and should make the tablet easier to swallow.
-If you have difficulty swallowing your tablets you should speak to your doctor as it may be possible to switch you to a different medicine in a different form or perhaps a liquid alternative.
+If you have difficulty swallowing your tablets, you should speak to your doctor.
+It may be possible to switch you to a different medicine in a different form or a liquid alternative.

-Many people are tempted to crush their tablets if they have problems swallowing them, however, this can often be unsafe, and therefore you should not ever crush a tablet unless you have checked that it is safe to do so with your pharmacist or doctor.
+Many people are tempted to crush their tablets if they have problems swallowing them, however, this can often be unsafe, and therefore you should never crush a tablet unless you have checked that it is safe to do so with your pharmacist or doctor.